 Yes!
 You can learn to stop spending money.
-If you’re experiencing any one or a combination of those symptoms listed above, you need to do yourself (and your wallet) a favor and implement these three ways to curb your money spending problem.
+If you’re experiencing any one or a combination of those symptoms listed above, you need to do yourself (and your wallet) a favor and implement these three steps to curb your money spending problem.

 If you’re married, you need to talk about it with your spouse.
 If you aren’t married, talk about it with a good friend and/or confidant.
-When you openly talk about your money problem with someone you trust, you will feel better.
+When you openly talk about your excess spending with someone you trust, you will feel better.
 You’ll be able to transfer a bit of the burden from your shoulders.

 It can be especially hard to go to a spouse to talk about money problems if you’ve been hiding things from them.
-You really must though!
+You really must, though!
 You will need to sincerely apologize for your actions and also express a true desire to get things right and work out a plan to curtail this in the future.
-Give your spouse time to forgive you – but patiently expect them to do so.
+Give your spouse time to forgive you, but patiently expect them to do so.

 Now, you don’t need to write down every single purchase you make from today until forever.
 When you have a money spending problem, the gist of it is that you don’t make a conscious, mental connection between what you take in (income) and what goes out (expenses).

 When you create a budget you become accountable to yourself.
 It is almost magical what happens – you spend less money.
 This will not solve your problem with over-spending money completely, but it will put you well on your way.

 It is vital that you write down everything.
 If you don’t want to have to write it down, then don’t spend it.